yazhou2019/BNTR/README.md

 The algorithm can be implemented as Example 2.

 # Experiments
+The codes of the paper can be found in "./experiments".
+To be more specific,
+- "./experiments/Table 1":  Estimation performance in synthetic data.
+Reported are the averages of ISEs and the corresponding standard deviations (in parentheses) based on 50 data replications.
+In the first column, n is the total sample size, of which 20% were kept for the hold-out method.
+(X is generated from a mixture of multivariate truncated normal distribution with a Toeplitz variance matrix on the support and point mass distribution on the boundaries.)
+- "./experiments/Table 2": Prediction performance on the monkey’s electrocorticography data.
+Reported are averages of MSPE and the corresponding standard deviations (in parentheses) based on 10 random splittings.
+- "./experiments/Table 3": Prediction performance on the simulated monkey’s electrocorticography data.
+Reported are averages of MSPE and the corresponding standard deviations (in parentheses) based on 10 random splittings.
+- "./experiments/Figure 4": Region selection of TLR, TLR-rescaled, ENetR, and BroadcasTR for n = 1000, of which 20% were for the hold-out method.
+The first column presents the true norm tensors corresponding to Cases 1–5, respectively.
+The rest four columns depict the estimated norm tensor with median ISEs of the comparative and proposed methods.
+Columns from left to right respectively correspond to TLR, TLR-rescaled, ENetR, and BroadcasTR.
+The plots in all columns share the same color scheme as shown in the color bar at the bottom.
+(X is generated from a mixture of multivariate truncated normal distribution with a Toeplitz variance matrix on the support and point mass distribution on the boundaries.)
+- "./experiments/Figure 5": Region selection of BroadcasTR for Cases 1–5, with various sample size n = 500, 750, and 1000 (where 20% data are used for the hold-out method).
+All plots share the same color scheme as shown in the color bar at the bottom.(X is generated from a mixture of multivariate truncated normal distribution with a Toeplitz variance matrix on the support and point mass distribution on the boundaries.)
+- "./experiments/Figure 6": The plot of the true and estimated entry-wise functions using BroadcasTR.
+From the first row to the fifth row correspond to Cases 1–5, respectively.
+From left to right are respectively the sample sizes n = 500, 750, and 1000.
+(X is generated from a mixture of multivariate truncated normal distribution with a Toeplitz variance matrix on the support and point mass distribution on the boundaries.)
+- "./experiments/Figure 7": Fig. 7.
+The estimation performance of entry-wise functions for the simulated monkey’s electrocorticography data.
+Each panel is the result of one comparing method.
+The entry is chosen to be the one with the median ISE (of BroadcasTR) among all entires, in the replicate with the median performance among 10 replicates of random splitting.

 # References
 Zhou, Y., Wong, R. K. W., & He, K. (2020).
 Broadcasted nonparametric tensor regression. arXiv preprint arXiv:2008.12927. [\[link\]](https://arxiv.org/abs/2008.12927v2)